The casting of Matt Smith was an interesting moment, if only for the diversity of

 by the actor himself, rejecting the "swashbuckler" look that the producers had originally

-intended for him.
-One thing is certain: the eleventh Doctor was not an attempt to replicate
+Ant's costume from the Goody Two Shoes video).
+One thing is certain: the eleventh Doctor was not an attempt

 came completely out of left-field, and was a most welcome and refreshing development.